jlevy/og-equity-compensation/README.md

 some or all of your shares.
 Therefore prior to then, you do not have voting rights.

-∑ Although everyone typically refers to “stock options” in the plural, you when you receive a stock option grant, you are receiving *an option* to purchase a given number of shares.
+∑ Although everyone typically refers to “stock options” in the plural, when you receive a stock option grant, you are receiving *an option* to purchase a given number of shares.
 So technically, it’s incorrect to say someone “has 10,000 stock options.”

 It’s best to understand the financial and [tax implications](#taxes-on-isos-and-nsos) before deciding [when](some-stock-option-scenarios) to exercise options.